mattvenn/pythonbeginners/reaction_timer/lesson-1.md

 ***reaction.py

 ### Extension activity

+We make the program better by printing better instructions and nicely formatting the output.
+Perhaps even adding a conditional to print out a congratulation or insult.

 We don't get a great representation of reaction time without making multiple measurements (just like in science).
 Find a way to repeat the test 3 times and make an average before printing a final score.